Carotti/vis-tally/README.md

 `dotnet run xlist` will run execute all the instructions in a given list and display the registers, flags and memory.

-`dotnet run vtests` will run the visUAL based tests.
+`dotnet run vtests` will run the visUAL based tests and other tests.

-`dotnet run tests` will run other non-visUAL tests.

 `dotnet run` will parse the input list and display the output records.